MalchuL/artifacts_play/README.md

-You can find openapi specifications here https://api.artifactsmmo.com/docs/#/ `datamodel-codegen --input openapi_schema.json --input-file-type openapi --output model.py` Generated file should be pasted into `src/playground/remote/model.py`
+You can find openapi specifications here https://api.artifactsmmo.com/docs/#/ `datamodel-codegen --input openapi_schema.json --input-file-type openapi --output model.py` !!
+Replace all `regex` occurrences to `pattern` !!!

+And if you are using PyCharm, install pydantic plugin https://plugins.jetbrains.com/plugin/12861-pydantic Generated file should be pasted into `src/playground/remote/model.py`

 # Generate ready requests as python code from OpenAPI3